 What to Expect

 One thing we believe in is client education, we have several education packages that are sent home with new puppy/kitten, allergies, and common illnesses/diseases like diabetes that are packed full of information so you know and can be confident in your pets health care needs.
 We highly encourage our clients to ask questions during the appointment or to call after the appointment if questions arise, even after hours as we answer our phones 24/7.
 As a part of your pets health care team we want everything to be very clear and well understood.
 After your appointment you will then be brought to the front where the RVT will go over any medications/instructions to go home or any recommendations by the doctor.
-The RVT will also take care of all billing and to schedule any follow up appointments with either doctor.
+The RVT will also take care of all billing and schedule your pet's next visit with us!

 We at Stroud Veterinary Hospital look forward to meeting you and your pets.

--Dr. Wendy Hatch, Dr. Judy Pottins, Dr. Kate Hawkes, Monique RVT, Hospital Manager, Tabitha VT, Carollynn RVT, Joanna RVT, Danielle, Nicole, VT
+-Dr. Wendy Hatch, Dr. Judy Pottins, Dr. Kate Hawkes, Monique RVT, Hospital Manager, Tabitha VT, Carollynn RVT, Joanna RVT, Danielle, Karren, RVT